Join us on:

 Support Grows for the Alzheimer’s Accountability Act

-As of June 13th, the Alzheimer’s Accountability Act, S.2192/H.R.
-4351, now has 127 bipartisan cosponsors in the House of Representatives and 14 bipartisan cosponsors in the Senate.
-Support continues to grow with many members of the Appropriations Committee, Energy and Commerce Committee and HELP Committee signing on in support of the bill.
-Thank you for your continued efforts!
+As of October 6th, the Alzheimer's Accountability Act, S. 2192/H.R.
+4351, now has 190 bipartisan cosponsors in the House of Representatives and 28 bipartisan cosponsors in the Senate.
+Support continues to grow with many members of the Appropriations Committee, Energy and Commerce Committee, and HELP Committee signing on in support of the bill.
+Thank you for all of your efforts to grow support for AAA - let's keep it going!

 Update on the HOPE for Alzheimer's Act (S. 709/ H.R.
 1507)